Programming across paradigms

 > Duration: 45 min

 Anjana suffers from a debilitating case of curiosity, which led her from philosophy to English teaching to computational linguistics to software development.
-As an engineer at ÜberResearch, she currently codes from her home base in Berlin; that is, when she's not speaking at events around the world, trying to share the joy of programming and promote a diverse and inclusive tech community.
+She currently codes from her home base in Berlin; that is, when she's not speaking at events around the world, trying to share the joy of programming and promote a diverse and inclusive tech community.
 Talk to her about functional programming, language design, or speech technology, and ask her about Mozilla, Outreachy, and the Recurse Center!